Castleton student to join elite music ensemble

 “Carley is an ultra-talented low-brass musician,” Klepner said.
 “She works harder than any other student I’ve had.”

 Klepner, a fellow baritone player, is also a Crusaders alum; he toured with them in 2011.
-He's been involved with DCI since he was 14 years old.
-Currently, he is the assistant director of 7th Regiment Drum-and-Bugle Corps in New London, Connecticut, an open-class ensemble which serves as a minor league of sorts to world-class ensembles like the Crusaders.
+He’s been involved with DCI since he was 14 years old.
+Until 2018, he was the assistant director of 7th Regiment Drum-and-Bugle Corps in New London, Connecticut, an open-class ensemble which serves as a minor league of sorts to world-class ensembles like the Crusaders.
 Patch played for 7th Regiment in 2018.

 Klepner encouraged Patch to audition for the Crusaders.
 He likens DCI to a family.
 “Having one of my students be a part of this is important. ...
 I’m incredibly proud.”